The name of the nonprofit organization shall be the Oncology Nursing Society (hereinafter sometimes referred to as "ONS").

 Section 1.
 Eligibility and Term of Office for All National Positions

-The term of office for all elected and appointed positions shall begin at the close of the annual business meeting in the year of the election.
-Individuals currently serving on the board, standing committees, constituencies of ONS and/or its affiliates are ineligible to serve in another national position unless in the final year of their term.
-An individual may not serve in more than one national position at the same time.
+The term of office for all elected and appointed positions shall begin at the close of the annual business meeting in the year of the election or appointment.
+Individuals currently serving on the Board, standing committees, and constituencies of ONS and/or its affiliates are ineligible to serve in more than one national position at the same time.

-- The Nominating Committee shall prepare and submit to each voting member a ballot with at least one nominee for each elected position in ONS.
+- The Leadership Development Committee shall prepare and submit to each voting member a ballot with at least one nominee for each elected position in ONS.

-- Unless stated otherwise in these bylaws, all rules and procedures for the conduct of nominations and elections shall be recommended by the Nominating Committee and approved by the Board of Directors.
+- Unless stated otherwise in these bylaws, all rules and procedures for the conduct of nominations and elections shall be recommended by the Leadership Development Committee and approved by the Board of Directors.

 - Those candidates receiving the highest number of votes for each elected office shall be declared to be elected.